joannawojtasz/LoveLetters/README.md

 ### Changes

-* Index page was added for clarity.
+* Index page was added for clarity after the page was deployed.
 * Rules and About were introduced
 * Initial form was moved to front page
 * The rules were udjusted (3 attempts at medium level)